vocdoni/docs/docs/architecture/services/census-service.md

-    "censusId": "0x12345678/0x23456789", // where to add the claims (must already exist) "digested": false,  // are the keys digested? the Gateway should do it if not "censusKeys": [  // the public keys in base64 or their hashes, also in base64 "base64-string-0",
+    "censusId": "0x12345678/0x23456789", // where to add the claims (must already exist) "digested": false,  // are the keys digested? the Gateway should do it if not "censusKeys": [  // the public keys in base64 or their hashes, also in base64 "base64-string-1",
-        "base64-string-1",
+        "base64-string-2",
-        "base64-string-2"
+        "base64-string-3"
     ],
-    "censusValues": [  // the weight hexencoded big num.
+    "censusValues": [  // the weight hex-encoded big num.
 Can be empty (for non-weighted census) "hexString-weight-1",
         "hexString-weight-2",
         "hexString-weight-3"